yuqiuyun/DSCI-510-FINAL/README.md

 5. Project Description.pdf

 How to run:
-1. install everything in requirements.txt
+1. Install everything in requirements.txt
 - (pip install paralleldots, lyricsgenius and spotipy)
-2. If would like to generate a new MBTI.csv, run MBTI_scrape.py
+2. If would like to generate a new MBTI.csv databse, run MBTI_scrape.py
+-  MBTI_scrape.py only contains codes that scrape data and codes that build a database
-3. Run artist_personality.py
+4. Run artist_personality.py
+- Please input a music artist of your choice when running this.
+Put the artist name in "" For example: python artist_personality.py “Drake”
 - It takes in and reads the MBTI.csv
+- Print statements added to indicate progress
+- Output will be the result of the personality analysis, along with a series of keywords associated with that personality type